cgat-developers/cgat-core/docs/defining_workflow/Writing_workflow.rst

        statement = '''sort %(infile)s > %(outfile)s'''
        P.run()

-On calling the :meth:`Pipeline.run` method, the environment of the caller is examined for a variable called ``statement``.
+On calling the :meth:`pipeline.run` method, the environment of the caller is examined for a variable called ``statement``.
 The variable is subjected to string substitution from other variables in the local namespace.
 In the example above, ``%(infile)s`` and ``%(outfile)s``